yoonhyeonjoon/ChiselGuide/problem01-WaveHeightMeasurer.md

-## Chisel Problem-1 : Wave height Measurer
+# Chisel Problem-1 : Wave height Measurer

 ![pro1_1.png](pro01_waveheight/pro1_1.png)

+## Problem :

 Assume that the "input signal n" is a the measuring device of height of waves at each point so if n = 1000, suppose that we can get number of 1000 height of waves from locations.